tariq7299/ArabicApp/to-do.md

 ## Subscription plan

+- Remove this section in the first version of the application
 - Find some nice pictures for plans and crop them if necessary
 - Two main subscription plans (Adult and kids) and inside each one antother three secondary plans